StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/but-what-about-matters-that-tend-toward-gray-more-than-black-or-white.md

 <!-- --- -->

-### It is only our own personal circumstances that matter
+### It is only our own personal circumstances that matter {#it-is-only-our-own-personal-circumstances-that-matter}

 To generalize this a bit further: the fact that you can think up hypothetical outrageous situations regarding unjust parents (or even actual ones halfway across the world) does not mean *you* have grounds for ignoring *your* parents.

 <!-- --- -->

-### Things are different if you are still living at home
+### Things are different if you are still living at home {#things-are-different-if-you-are-still-living-at-home}

 If you are still living with your parents and financially dependent upon them, the relationship is different than if you are out on your own and independent.
 It is right and proper for people to be able to run their households with authority -- and if you don't like it, well, God surely has a reason for you being there.